onesoft-sudo/standards/README.md

 # OSN Coding Standards

 The coding standards and guidelines of OSN.
-We generally follow and recommend these coding conventions in our projects.
+We follow and recommend these coding conventions in our projects.

 ### Table of Contents